cdaviss/online-survey-digital-trace-data/README.md

 This code was originally developed by [Neha Sharma](https://github.com/sharman99) in 2021.
 The codebase was updated by [Steven Opferman](https://thefirstquestion.github.io/), who also wrote the documentation in collaboration with Erin Macke, Claire Daviss, and Emma Williams-Baron in 2023.
 We -- Erin, Claire, and Emma -- are sincerely grateful to Neha and Steven for their incredible research assistance throughout this project!

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Data and Code Packages for Replicating Results in the "Untapped Potential" Paper
+In addition to sharing the JavaScript/CSS/HTML code for implementing digital trace data in this repository, we also share the Stata/R code and data for replicating the results in the "Untapped Potential" paper.
+You can find that repository here: https://github.com/EmmaWB/Untapped-Potential-Replication-Package